Coronavirus / Covid-19 ETS Guidance for FE sector for academic year 2020-21

-Joint information from NYA England and ETS Wales to Awarding Organisations 18.03.20
+Joint information from NYA England and ETS Wales to Awarding Organisations/Bodies

-With this in mind, we are seeking to get agreement and consensus on temporary adaptations to the Assessment Strategy for the Youth Work Practice qualifications.
+With this in mind, we are continuing with temporary adaptations to the Assessment Strategy for the Youth Work Practice qualifications.

 There are some units where observation of practice is a requirement, along with completion of activities in a real work environment.
 This may not be possible for some students now, or in the coming weeks.